wpilibsuite/GradleRIO/README.md

 To get GradleRIO, head to the [Releases Page](https://github.com/Open-RIO/GradleRIO/releases) and download the zip archive of the latest release.

 *Note: Toast users should follow the guide on the [Toast Wiki](https://github.com/Open-RIO/ToastAPI/wiki) to get the Toasted version*

+## Quick-Start
+Jamie Sinn has written a comprehensive guide for using GradleRIO and IntelliJ IDEA for Robot Code and Development.
+You can find the guide [here](http://wat.sinnpi.com/dl/FRC%20Getting%20Started%20-%20IntelliJ%20IDEA.pdf)